sachinkr91/api-rest-meetings/libs/javascript/docs/AuthenticationApi.md

 Authentication via Client Grant Type

-This grant type is commonly used by an app.
-Client ID and Secret are provisioned within the BlueJeans Enterprise Administration console.
+This API is typically called from an application.
+Client ID and Secret are provisioned within the BlueJeans Enterprise Administration console and given to the customer.

 ### Example
 ```javascript